 Journey Time: 20-24 hours (can vary by up to an hour due to tidal conditions)

-Sample timetable: Depart Portsmouth 5pm, arrives Santander the following day at 5.30pm.
-From March 2021: Depart Plymouth 3.45pm, arrive Santander the following day at 1.15pm.
-From March 2021: Depart Portsmouth 5pm, arrives Bilbao the following day at 5.30pm.
+Sample timetable: Departs Portsmouth 5pm, arrives Santander the following day at 5.30pm.
+Departs Plymouth 3.45pm, arrive Santander the following day at 1.15pm.

 Frequency of Departures: Portsmouth-Santander 2 per week (journey time is 24 hours); Plymouth-Santander 1 per week (this is the fastest service - takes 20 hours)